 ICE reported that the auction failed because there were insufficient bids to cover the available supply.
 The airline industry has been severely affected by the coronavirus crisis, with companies such as Ryanair Holdings Plc, Lufthansa AG, and British Airways cancelling flights due to health-related restrictions.

-The contest on Wednesday was further complicated by the expiry of March options and by the scale of another auction held earlier in the day.
-Poland auctioned 5.3 million tons of allowances on the European Energy Exchange on Wednesday morning, and demand barely exceeded supply.
-Together, the permits on sale in the two auctions on Wednesday were more than double the normal daily size of 3.1 million tons.
+The auction held on Wednesday faced additional complications, including the expiration of March options and the size of another auction held earlier that day.
+Poland auctioned 5.3 million tons of allowances on the European Energy Exchange, with demand only slightly surpassing supply.
+Combined, the permits offered in both Wednesday’s auctions were more than twice the typical daily volume of 3.1 million tons.

 The current price of carbon has dropped by approximately 25% in the past two weeks, and there is little indication of an imminent demand surge while much of Europe’s economy remains at a standstill.
 A previous auction on March 17 was cancelled due to an insufficient volume of bids, marking the first failure since June.

 Marcus Ferdinand, the head of European power and carbon analytics at research company ICIS, expressed scepticism about a substantial increase in trading volumes, stating that recent market volatility made it challenging for investors to enter with significant volumes.
 Furthermore, low or non-existent profits from coal-powered electricity generation suggest that utilities are unlikely to be major buyers.